-8 KRS 278.020 (6),

-9. Technology And Trade Secrets: For the purposes of these Guidelines "Trade Secrets" is defined as information, including a formula, pattern, compilation, device, method, technique, or process, that: (1) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (2) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+7 KRS 278.020 (6), economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (2) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
 Technology is scientific, engineering or technical information which is patented or is a trade secret.

-C. AFFILIATE TRANSACTION PRICING AND SERVICE AGREEMENTS

-Summary of Affiliate Transaction Pricing: 1.
+C. AFFILIATE TRANSACTION PRICING AND SERVICE AGREEMENTS 1.
+Summary of Affiliate Transaction Pricing: